frikky/vimconfig/README.md

 # DO ALL OF THIS :)
 Requires root to configure.
-Download sudo first.
+Download sudo first.<br>
 $ ./setup.sh

 configure terminal:<br>
 edit > preferences > Show menubar<br>